mohsriach/mohsriach.github.io/_pages/about.md

 News and Updates
 ======
+**May 2020** Selected from a competitive pool of ~1000+ applicants to participate in [EEML 2020](http://eeml.eu/) (Eastern European Machine Learning Summer School 2020).
+Will be participating in the virtual event starting 1st July.

 **May 2020** Selected from a competitive pool of ~400 applicants to participate in [LxMLS 2020](http://lxmls.it.pt/2020/) (Lisbon Machine Learning School 2020).

-**April 2020** Receieved offers of admission for graduate program in Electrical and Computer Engineering from UCLA and CMU.
+**April 2020** Receieved offers of admission for graduate program in Electrical and Computer Engineering from UCLA and Carnegie Mellon University.
 Going to UCLA in Fall 2020!

-**April 2020** Seeking remote internships/project assistantships for a period of 4-5 months in the areas of Deep Learning/Computer Vision.

 **September 2019** Completed internship at Vanderbilt University.
 Presented a poster on our work during the summer.
 Find it [here](https://drive.google.com/open?id=147vnQdK6AmsF45kk57yyJVy2hojDD-zW)